2022 European Men's Handball Championship

 The 2022 EHF European Men's Handball Championship was the 15th edition of the tournament and the second to feature 24 national teams.
 It was co-hosted in two countries – Hungary and Slovakia – from 13 to 30 January 2022.
-It was won by Sweden; the first time in 20 years they won the title.

 For the matches in Slovakia the spectator capacity was only 25% due to the COVID-19 pandemic.
 In Hungary the capacity was 100%.

+Sweden won their first title in 20 years after defeating defending champions Spain in the final.
+Denmark captured the bronze medal after defeating France.
+Hosts Hungary and Slovakia finished 15th and 18th.

 Bidding process

 Bids

 On 4 May 2017 it was announced that the following nations had made an official expression of interest: